 1. Wind Power

 - Vertical Axis - This type of turbine operates with its main rotator shaft arranged vertically.
-A vertical axis turbine works well for areas with that have variable wind speeds.
+A vertical axis turbine works well for areas with variable wind speeds.

 - Horizontal Axis - This turbine type has a rotating shaft mounted horizontally on a vertical tower or pole.
 This turbine works well in flat, large areas such as a field or ocean.

-- Damless hydropower - This type of power is extracted from the natural flow of rivers.
+- Run- of-river or diversion hydropower: This type of power is extracted from the natural flow of rivers.

 3. Geothermal Energy